xuyangy/vim-mark/README.md

   palette.
 - Refactoring: Move mark persistence implementation to ingo-library.
 No need to serialize into String type for viminfo beyond Vim 7.3.030.
+- BUG: Avoid creating jump when updating marks.
+Need to use :keepjumps windo.
+  Reported by epheien.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.036!__